 In that time — about ten years total — I saw a lot of accidents.
 Lots of burns, plenty of cuts, knocks on the head, slips and falls, even a couple of broken bones.
-By far the worst injuries I ever saw resulted from attempts at making chocolate shavings.
+However by far the worst injuries I ever saw resulted from attempts at making chocolate shavings.
 Why?
 Because even experienced pastry chefs and bakers I knew made their chocolate shavings like this:

 The great pity is that it was all so completely avoidable.
 For example, a great way to make small, curly shavings is with a vegetable peeler: